 This summer, Lollapalooza is expanding to four days as the iconic festival celebrates its 25th anniversary!

-To help celebrate, we will be taking a look at each year of the festival and what was going on in the world of Chicago sports at that time.
+To help celebrate, we have been taking a look at each year of the festival and what was going on in the world of Chicago sports at that time.

 Four-day passes for #Lolla25 go on sale March 22 at 10 a.m. but we are giving away passes now here!